The Keedy Lab

 alexis.lemberikman (at) baruchmail.cuny.edu

 Alexis “Lexi” Lemberikman graduated from Baruch College in 2023 with a BA degree in biological sciences and a minor in psychology.
 During her undergraduate years, she immersed herself in fruit fly husbandry and bioinformatics, specializing in genomics-focused projects involving gene annotation in Drosophila species, under the guidance of faculty mentor Dr. Krista Dobi.
-Upon admission to the NSF RaMP post-baccalaureate program, Alexis joined the Keedy Lab, allowing her the opportunity to explore her interests in computational biology and develop a love for the collaborative, hands-on nature of benchwork.
+Upon admission to the NSF RaMP post-baccalaureate program, Lexi joined the Keedy Lab in August 2023, allowing her the opportunity to explore her interests in computational biology and develop a love for the collaborative, hands-on nature of benchwork.
 In addition to being involved in various fragment-screening projects in the lab, her current project utilizes time-resolved X-ray crystallography in the pursuit of revealing alternate conformations of proteins.
-In deepening her knowledge of structural biology, Alexis aspires to ultimately merge her love for the sciences with her passion for medicine.
+In deepening her knowledge of structural biology, Lexi aspires to ultimately merge her love for the sciences with her passion for medicine.

 Liliana Margent